 Support for Businesses

-Why does your business need our service?
+Why does your business need help from BWP?

-All employees can be affected by domestic abuse at any time.
+Your employees can be affected by domestic abuse at any time.
 It can affect their work performance and frequently leads to time off work.

 This has a direct impact on your business.
-With 1 in 4 women and 1 in 6 men experiencing domestic abuse in their adult lives you will have employees’ that require support.
+With 1 in 4 women and 1 in 6 men experiencing domestic abuse in their adult lives you will have employees that require support.

 The cost of domestic abuse to businesses is estimated at £1.9 billion a year due to decreased productivity, time off work, lost wages, and sick pay.